raghavmits/raghav-website/content/authors/admin/_index.md

   url: https://maps.trimble.com

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in deploying enterprise scale AI/ML solutions for manufacturing, microfinance and healthcare.
+bio: I am interested in driving impact through data-driven solutions using my skills and experience in data engineering and analytics.

 # Interests to show in About widget
 interests:
 - Data Engineering
-- Causal Inference & Predictive Modeling
+- Predictive Modeling & Causal Inference
 - Clean Energy & Sustainability
-- Microfinance & Financial Inclusion
+- Computer Vision

 # Education to show in About widget
 education: